Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 ## Samples

-You could find select boxes with samples at the top of each chart.
+You could find dropdown menus with samples at the top of each chart.

-**Be sure to look at the sizes of the samples before interpreting the chart.** The sizes are displayed in square brackets at the end of the sample name.
+**Be sure to look at the sample sizes before interpreting the chart.** The sizes are displayed in square brackets at the end of the sample name.

 Samples are globally switched; selecting a sample in one chart will change all charts accordingly.
 That is, you will always see a comparison of the same samples on every chart.
 It is convenient to choose groups of people and go through the post from top to bottom, looking at how they differ across criteria.